gitlabhq/gitlab-runner/docs/register/index.md

     [runners.cache.gcs]
 ```

-The configuration set with the `register` command options got the priority and was
+The configuration set with the `register` command options took priority and was
 chosen to be placed in the final config.

 [tags]: https://docs.gitlab.com/ee/ci/runners/#using-tags